Wheelchair Alliance Wheelchair Users How to get a wheelchair

 Are there any other costs associated with a wheelchair?

-You’re not required to have insurance for a mobility scooter or powered wheelchair, but it’s something you should consider, especially when you self-fund your wheelchair.
-In these circumstances, you own it, so you’ll need to budget for routine servicing and maintenance.
+It is therefore important to think about insurance, whether you use a manual or powered wheelchair, especially if you self-fund your wheelchair.
+In these circumstances, you own it, so you’ll need to budget for routine servicing and maintenance too.

-Insurance will help cover the cost of repairs, which is especially important if you have a specialised wheelchair for sport or if you have purchased your own wheelchair, rather than loaning from the NHS.
+Insurance will help cover the cost of repairs, which is especially important if you have a specialised wheelchair for sport or if you have purchased your own wheelchair, rather than one on loan from the NHS.

 Wheelchair insurance policies all differ, so do your research carefully.
 In particular, you may want to check if your policy covers theft, accidental damage, or your transport back home if your wheelchair breaks down.